MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-mobile-android-device-shared-mode.md

 ---
-title: "Tutorial: Set up an Android device in Shared Device Mode"
+title: "Tutorial: Add Shared Device Mode support to an Android device"
-description: In this tutorial, learn how to set up an Android device in Shared Device Mode using Microsoft Authenticator App or Intune
+description: In this tutorial, learn how add Shared Device Mode support to an Android device using the Microsoft Authenticator App or Intune
 author: Dickson-Mwendia
 manager: CelesteDG
 ms.author: dmwendia